World-class research. Ultimate impact.

 Indexed in: Google Scholar, CrossRef

-Negative Emission Technologies welcomes submissions of the following article types: Correction, Editorial, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.
+Negative Emission Technologies welcomes submissions of the following article types: Correction, Data Report, Editorial, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Negative Emission Technologies, where they are peer-reviewed by the Associate and Review Editors of the specialty section.